tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > The manifold theory could be tested if Q_t,L1 can be suitably either mesured or replaced by an appropriate proxy.
 As R_D can not be used (see discussion above) the authors argue that Galaxy Zoo 2's bar fraction (pbar) is a good measure of the bar strength.
 This, however, is not sufficient for the problem in question, because not any measure of the bar strength may do, as Athanassoula et al. (2009, MNRAS, 400, 1706) show in their figures 7 and 8, where a correlation is shown with Qt,L1, but is practically lost if Qb is used instead.
 This could be because Qt,L1 contains  nformation on the bar strength, as well as on the bar pattern speed which is also linked to the bar strength.
 Since pbar presumably does not include information on the pattern speed it is possibly a better proxy for Qb than for Qt,L1.
 This, however, together with a number of other points discussed above remains to be shown.
 The authors could have consulted the volunteers with in a more appropriate way so as to obtain answers for the question under consideration.
 But, as it is, section 3.2.2 can not reach any conclusion.
 Thus, either the whole of 3.2.2 should be omitted, or the last paragraph should be reworded to explain that no conclusion could be reached.

 We are reporting what we have asked the volunteers.
 We thank the referee for these suggestions for any potential future version of the site.
 We agree we cannot make any strong claims regarding Manifold theory, however it is still valid that we find no link between pitch angle and our measure of bar strength, which we feel should be reported.
-Edits have been made to the text.
+Edits have been made to the text to note the limitations.

 > 6. Section 3.3.3